Why Armenia and Azerbaijan are fighting, and why it could get uglier

 International observers and analysts warn that, unlike during previous clashes along the two countries' shared border, it may be hard to negotiate peace this time, not least because NATO member Turkey has backed Azerbaijan and the United States appears uninterested in playing the vital role of arbiter.

 Officials on both sides claim to have inflicted serious losses on the other's.
-Both sides claim the other has killed civilians, and they accuse each other of refusing to agree to cease fire.
+Both sides claim the other has killed civilians, including new reports Monday by officials in Azerbaijan that the city of Ganja, home to more than 330,000 people, was being shelled by Armenian forces.

 What is behind the dispute?